PhilippeBoisney/ModernSearchBar/README.md

 ```
 ## DELEGATE
-ModernSearchBarDelegate inherit from UISearchBarDelegate, so you can find commons methods you usually use.
+ModernSearchBarDelegate inherit from UISearchBarDelegate, so you can find commons methods you already use in your project.
 Also, I add those methods to handle click actions on suggestionsView.
  ```swift

 ///Called if you use String suggestion list